IndiCase/adibob/source/_posts/Google-Glass-Finally-Marks-The-Enterprise.md

 "We spend lots of time grappling with the public impacts of putting a laptop and a camera on somebody's deal with," Kothari said.

-CIO reports roundup for week of Oct.
-16
+## CIO reports roundup for week of Oct 16th

 The Google Glass device's journey to the enterprise wasn't the only interesting tech news this week.
 Some tips about what else made headlines:

 IoT-specific security strategies on the rise.
 The Global Condition of Information Security Study 2018 executed by auditing firm PwC determined organizations are implementing plans and technologies to handle IoT-related dangers.
 Sixty-seven percent of the respondents said they have an IoT security strategy set up or are implementing one.
 The survey drew on responses from 9,500 executives in a lot more than 75 sectors worldwide, and found 29% of respondents believe CISOs should bear responsibility for IoT reliability.
 Business leaders are as well aware of the risks linked with emerging technologies, the study discovered.
 Forty percent of respondents from agencies using automation or robotics explained operations disruption would come to be the main consequence of a cyberattack on those devices, followed by reduction or compromise of sensitive info (39%) and harm to quality of goods produced (32%).